-The Portal is accessible for anyone; however, certain eServices require user-ID and password.
+The portal is accessible by anyone; however, certain eServices require user-ID and password.

-Point of Single Contact (PSC) of Cyprus
+Point of Single Contact of Cyprus

-The PSC provides services to businesses and entrepreneurs, whether in Cyprus or in other EU Member States, interested in pursuing their business aspirations in Cyprus.
-The Portal was set up in accordance with the EU Services Directive and provides comprehensive information relating to the procedures and formalities required for the access to and exercise of regulated service activities and professions in the country, online submission of application forms, and tracking the progress of applications submitted.
+The Point of Single Contact (PSC) provides services to businesses and entrepreneurs, whether in Cyprus or in other EU Member States, interested in pursuing their business aspirations in Cyprus.
+The portal was set up in accordance with the EU Services Directive and provides comprehensive information relating to the procedures and formalities required for the access to and exercise of regulated service activities and professions in the country, online submission of application forms, and tracking the progress of applications submitted.